justinjaywang/paperback/README.md

 ```

 ### Example
-For a markdown file called `example.md` in the current directory that contains
+For a markdown file called `example.md` in the directory `example-files/` that contains

 ```
 ---